Skip to main content

 Activation height & genesis loading

 Activation heights are loaded from data/genesis.json at node startup and hydrated into SharedState.forkConfig.
-A fresh genesis without a forks section produces a registry where every fork has activationHeight: null, preserving pre-fork semantics.
+A fresh genesis without a forks section inherits DEFAULT_FORK_CONFIG: osDenomination defaults to activationHeight: 0 (fresh chains boot post-fork), while gasFeeSeparation defaults to null (configured but unscheduled).
+Operators upgrading an existing pre-fork chain must pin osDenomination.activationHeight to a future block in genesis and roll the upgrade in lock-step with their peers.
 The loader lives in src/forks/loadForkConfig.ts.
-The runtime registry is a deep copy of DEFAULT_FORK_CONFIG, so per-instance mutation (e.g. genesis loading) does not leak into the module-level constant.
+The runtime registry is a deep copy of DEFAULT_FORK_CONFIG (via cloneDefaultForkConfig()), so per-instance mutation (e.g. genesis loading) does not leak into the module-level constant.

 Gate function